rust-lang-deprecated/rust-buildbot/README.md

    which also appears in `~/rustbuild/homu/cfg.toml` under `repo.rust.buildbot` and `repo.cargo.buildbot`.
 * `dist_server_addy` is the url of that bucket where stuff gets uploaded
+* `buildbot_source` and `buildbot_branch` are the repo/branch to check out on
+  docker images when they boot up to start the slave.

 ## `master/slave-list.txt`